On viscosity solutions of path dependent PDEs

 \section{Introduction}

-It is well known that a Markovian type Backward SDE (BSDE, for short) is associated with a semi-linear parabolic PDE via the so called nonlinear Feynman-Kac formula, see Pardoux and Peng \cite{PP2}.
-Such relation was extended to Forward Backward SDEs (FBSDE, for short) and quasi-linear PDEs, see e.g. Ma, Protter and Yong \cite{MPY}, Pardoux and Tang \cite{PT}, and Ma, Zhang and Zheng \cite{MZZ}, and Second Order BSDEs (2BSDEs, for short) and fully nonlinear PDEs, see e.g. Cheritdito, Soner, Touzi, and Victoir \cite{CSTV} and Soner, Touzi and Zhang \cite{STZ-2BSDE}.
+It is well known that a Markovian type backward SDE (BSDE, for short) is associated with a semi-linear parabolic PDE via the so called nonlinear Feynman--Kac formula; see Pardoux and Peng \cite{PP2}.
+Such relation was extended to forward--backward SDEs (FBSDE, for short) and quasi-linear PDEs; see, for example, Ma, Protter and Yong \cite{MPY}, Pardoux and Tang \cite{PT} and Ma, Zhang and Zheng \cite{MZZ}, and second order BSDEs (2BSDEs, for short) and~fully nonlinear PDEs; see, for example, Cheridito et al. \cite{CSTV} and Soner, Touzi and Zhang~\cite{STZ-2BSDE}.
 The notable notion $G$-expectation, proposed by Peng \cite{Peng-G}, was also motivated from connection with fully nonlinear PDEs.

 In non-Markovian case, the BSDEs (and FBSDEs, 2BSDEs) become path dependent.
 Due to its connection with PDE in Markovian case, it has long been discussed that general BSDEs can also be viewed as a PDE.
-In particular, in his ICM 2010 lecture, Peng \cite{Peng-ICM} proposed the question whether or not a non-Markovian BSDE can be viewed as a Path Dependent PDE (PPDE, for short).
+In particular, in his ICM 2010 lecture, Peng \cite{Peng-ICM} proposed the question whether or not a non-Markovian BSDE can be viewed as a path-dependent PDE (PPDE, for short).

 The recent work Dupire \cite{Dupire}, which was further extended by Cont and Fournie \cite{CF}, provides a convenient framework for this problem.
-Dupire introduces the notion of horizontal derivative (that we will refer to as time derivative) and vertical derivative (that we will refer to as space derivative) for non-anticipative stochastic processes.
-One remarkable result is the functional It\^{o}'s formula under his definition.
-As a direct consequence, if $u(t,\o)$ is a martingale under the Wiener measure with enough regularity (under their sense), then its drift part from the It\^{o}'s formula vanishes and thus it is a classical solution to the following path dependent heat equation: \bea \pa_t u(t,\o) + \frac12 \pa^2_{xx} u(t,\o) = 0. \eea
+Dupire introduces the notion of horizontal derivative (that we will refer to as time derivative) and vertical derivative (that we will refer to as space derivative) for nonanticipative stochastic processes.
+One remarkable result is the functional It\^{o} formula under his definition.
+As a direct consequence, if $u(t,\omega)$ is a martingale under the Wiener measure with enough regularity (under their sense), then its drift part from the It\^{o} formula vanishes, and thus it is a classical solution to the following path-dependent heat equation:

 It is then very natural to view BSDEs as semi-linear PPDEs, and 2BSDEs and $G$-martingales as fully nonlinear PPDEs.
 However, we shall emphasize that PPDEs can rarely have classical solutions, even for heat equations.
 We refer to Peng and Wang \cite{PW} for some sufficient conditions under which a semi-linear PPDE admits a classical solution.